 import keyboard #record the keyboard event till shift key press rec = keyboard.record("shift") keyboard.play(rec, speed_factor=10) print("Write Something on a text editor and press shift") #deactivate the record program with Esc key keyboard.wait("Esc")

-In this Python tutorial, we learned how can we use the Python keyboard module to control some of the keyboard functionalities.
-In the above article, we learned how can we set abbreviations, hotkey, and record keyboard events using the Python keyboard library.
-The library is very small yet provides many powerful features.
-You can visit its Github page to know more about the functions and methods provided by this library.
+In this Python tutorial, we discussed how to use the Python keyboard module for controlling various keyboard functionalities.
+In particular, we mentioned how you can set abbreviations, hotkey, and record keyboard events using the Python keyboard library.
+The library is small, but it comes with several powerful features.
+You can visit its Github page to know more about its functions and methods.